The Hourglass Effect in Hierarchical Dependency Networks: Hourglass dependency networks

-Clearly, $H(\tau) < 1$.
+Clearly, $0\leq H(\tau) < 1$.
 The H-score of $G$ is approximately one if the core size of the original network is negligible compared to the the core size of the corresponding flat network.
-In the boundary case of $\tau$=1, the core size of the original network is always smaller or equal than the core size of the flat network, and so $H(1)\ge 0$.
-When $\tau<1$, it is possible to construct networks with $C(\tau) > C_f(\tau)$, and so $H(\tau)$ may be negative in general.
-Figure~\ref{fig:h-score} illustrates the H-score metric.
+Figure~\ref{fig:h-score} illustrates the definition of this metric.

-An ideal hourglass-like network would have a very thin waist, namely a single core vertex that is traversed by every single ST-path (i.e., $C(1)$=1), and a large number of sources and targets (i.e., a large value of $C_f(1)$).
+An ideal hourglass-like network would have a single intermediate vertex that is traversed by every single ST-path (i.e., $C(1)$=1), and a large number of sources and targets none of which originates or terminates, respectively, a large fraction of ST-paths (i.e., a large value of $C_f(1)$).
 The H-score of this network would be approximately equal to one.